 Part 1: What You Should Ask the Franchisor

 How much can I make?
 Understandably, this is the number-one question franchisees ask.
 Unfortunately, it's not answerable in a definitive way, for many reasons, including legal ones.
-The Franchise Disclosure Document (FDD) provides "financial performance representations" (FPRs) in a section called Item 19, but only about 30 percent of franchisors provide these, and the level of data varies greatly.
+The Franchise Disclosure Document (FDD) provides "financial performance representations" (FPRs) in a section called Item 19.
+The percentage of franchisors disclosing these FPRs has risen steadily in the past decade.
+In 2016, 66 percent of franchisors provided FPRs, although the level of data provided varies greatly from brand to brand.
 You will have to speak with franchisees to gather the numbers required to create your business plan or pro forma.
-And, as should be expected: (a) most businesses don't make money in their first year; and (b) results vary from unit to unit based on the owner, the territory, and the economy.
+And, as should be expected: 1) most businesses don't make money in their first year; and 2) results vary from unit to unit based on the owner, the territory, and the economy.

 What's in your Item 19?
 The more information the better.
 Beyond gross revenues, does it include any expenses?
 (Note: It is extremely difficult for a franchisor to predict net profit, since each franchisee is an independent operator and both reporting methods and the types of expenses taken will vary.)